alberto-lazari/.dotfiles/readme.md

 # Dotfiles
 My personal collection of dotfiles for macOS and Linux systems

+## Why?
+[This video](https://www.youtube.com/watch?v=mSXOYhfDFYo) is great for understanding the purpose of a dotfiles repo and how basic bash scripting works in general

 ## Installation
 Clone the repo in your home directory with
 ```bash